michielvaneerd/flutter-env/README.md

 ### Add the second Firebase project

-Execute the following flutterfire command:

-`flutterfire configure -p [project-name] -i [app-id] -a [app-id]`
+Execute the following flutterfire command: `flutterfire configure -p [project-name] -i [app-id] -a [app-id]`.
 The -i and -a are the app ids of the iOS and Android app.
+This will add again the 4 files to your Flutter project.

 ### Append the Firebase files with the environment name